-Our research in machine learning draws inspiration from different disciplines of mathematics and statistics: approximation theory, empirical processes, numerical optimization, and statistical learning theory.
-Specific areas of interest include kernel methods, multitask and transfer learning, online learning, reinforcement learning and sparsity regularization.
-While the primary focus of our work is on theory and algorithms, our research has a broad multidisciplinary component with applications spanning computer vision, bioinformatics and user modelling, among others.
+Our research focus on machine learning theory and algorithms, with a focus on kernel methods, multitask and transfer learning, online learning, sparsity regularization, and statistical learning theory.
+Our work draws inspiration from different disciplines of mathematics and statistics, including approximation theory, empirical processes, and numerical optimization.
+Our research has a broad multidisciplinary component with applications spanning computer vision, bioinformatics and user modelling, among others.

 - North Carolina State University (P.L.
 Combettes)

 - Universita' di Firenze (P. Frasconi)

 - UC London (N. Bianchi-Berthouze, M. Herbster, J. Mourao-Miranda, )